\"Writing.Com

 Paper creased - folded

 Analyzing the structure, note the beginning line.
 “Wings beat forgiveness.”
-In many eastern cultures it is the crane, rather than the dove, that is the bird of peace.
+In many Eastern cultures it is the crane, rather than the dove, that is the bird of peace.
 With that imagery to begin the poem, one can envision the writer perhaps viewing a bird of peace just beyond the window.

 “White cranes grow one thousand strong.”
 In the spring, cranes congregate at their nesting grounds, filling the sky as they wheel about with their majestic wings spread.
 This line added kigo, the seasonal element, usually found in traditional Haiku.

 “Paper creased - folded.”
 This is the juxtaposition of the poem against the reader's perception.
 I debated inserting a dash, but this use of keriji seemed necessary.
 Traditional Haiku sometimes uses a “cutting word” or a dash as keriji to create the inspiration or enlightenment within the poem.
-While readers may still envision the writer watching cranes beyond the window, I hoped they now realize the writer is folding origami cranes with wings outstretched.
+While readers may still envision the writer watching cranes beyond the window, I hope they now realize the writer is folding origami cranes with wings outstretched.
 Is it a child, wishing for health and happiness?
 Or, perhaps a broken-hearted lover hoping to mend a relationship?
 This insertion of the human element may also cross into Senryu, a cousin of Haiku, usually based on presenting the foibles of human nature in the last stanza.

 While working on this Haiku, I relied upon a Japanese legend that folding one thousand paper cranes may grant a wish.
 First, I needed the readers to envision the cranes' nesting grounds of early spring.
 Then in the last line, I created the juxtaposition of the creased and folded paper of an origami sculpture, which hopefully causes the readers to ponder this re-creation of nature.